Sara Billey

-Sara Cosette Billey (born February 6, 1968 in Alva, Oklahoma, United States) is an American mathematician working in algebraic combinatorics.
+Sara Cosette Billey is an American mathematician working in algebraic combinatorics.
 She is known for her contributions on Schubert polynomials, singular loci of Schubert varieties, Kostant polynomials, and Kazhdan–Lusztig polynomials often using computer verified proofs.
 She is currently a professor of mathematics at the University of Washington.

+Education and career

 Billey did her undergraduate studies at the Massachusetts Institute of Technology, graduating in 1990.

 She earned her Ph.D. in mathematics in 1994 from the University of California, San Diego, under the joint supervision of Adriano Garsia and Mark Haiman.
 She returned to MIT as a postdoctoral researcher with Richard P. Stanley, and continued there as an assistant and associate professor until 2003, when she moved to the University of Washington.

+Recognition

 In 2012, she became a fellow of the American Mathematical Society.